 - Add 5.3 oz/150 grams of sugar, 1 liter of juice, and all of the citric acid or lemon juice, as well as orange juice.
-Add the ferment (without berries) or activated wine yeast.
+Add activated wine yeast.
 Stir the mixture.

-- Pour the must into a fermentation vessel, filling up to 75% of the volume, to leave enough space for sugar, carbon dioxide, and foam.
-Install an air lock of any design on the neck (or a medical glove with a hole in one of the fingers).
+- Pour the must into a fermentation container, filling up to 75% of the volume, to leave enough space for sugar, carbon dioxide, and foam.
+Install an airlock of any design on the neck.

 - Transfer the vessel to a dark room with a temperature of 18-28° C. Leave it until fermentation is complete.